akka/alpakka/docs/src/main/paradox/ironmq.md

 ## Usage

-IronMq can be used either in cloud or on-premise.
+IronMQ can be used either in cloud or on-premise.
 Either way you need a authentication token and a project ID.
 These can be set in the Typesafe config:

 @@snip ($alpakka$/ironmq/src/main/resources/reference.conf)